ehudreiter/accuracySharedTask/README.md

 ## Shared task schedule
 * 15 December 2020: Shared task officially launched at INLG 2020
-* 15 February 2021: deadline for notifying us that you intend to participate in the shared task (please email   e.reiter@abdn.ac.uk )
+* 15 February 2021: Deadline for notifying us that you intend to participate in the shared task (please email   e.reiter@abdn.ac.uk )
-* 15 June 2021: submission of techniques (metrics and protocols).
+* 15 June 2021: Submission of techniques (metrics and protocols).
 We will release the test set (without annotations), and ask participants to try their techniques on the test set and give us results within 2 weeks.
-We will compare the results against our gold-standard human annotations of inaccuracues, and compute recall and precision statistics.
+We will compare the results against our gold-standard human annotations of inaccuracies, and compute recall and precision statistics.
-* 1 August 2021: results announced
+* 1 August 2021: Results announced
-* Sept 2021: presentation of shared task at INLG 2021
+* Sept 2021: Presentation of shared task at INLG 2021

 For more information or to register interest, please email Ehud Reiter at   e.reiter@abdn.ac.uk